Guess how many subway tiles I broke/screwed up during my first backsplash tiling job? 40.

-The pilot holes were perfectly drilled, but somehow when we screwed the lag bolts into the studs behind the subway tile, cracks appeared.
+The pilot holes (read this to learn more about them) were perfectly drilled, but somehow when we screwed the lag bolts into the studs behind the subway tile, cracks appeared.
 (This is probably the biggest mistake of this whole do’s and don’ts of installing a DIY subway tile backsplash list).
 Small at first – giving me hope.
 But with each turn they got larger.
 Thankfully, it was only on one side of the shelves – the tiles in the last row before the end of the wall.

 If you are thinking about hanging shelves on top of your subway tile backsplash, I would consider spacing out the brackets away from the end of your tile more than I did.